 Maybe you’ve watched weightlifting competitions on television or caught a few images of bodybuilding champs online.
 Those guys and girls are jacked!
 Even their muscles have muscles.
 Is that what you’ll look like if you start weightlifting?
 Most new exercisers have a lot of questions about weightlifting.
-Sadly, a good portion of exercisers believe in negative myths about weightlifting and resist the idea of ever picking up a barbell, dumbbell, or other free weight.
+Sadly, a good portion of exercisers believe in negative weightlifting myths and resist the idea of ever picking up a barbell, dumbbell, or other free weight.

 This is a big mistake because weightlifting is one of the most beneficial forms of exercise you can do.
 Weightlifting (and strength-training in general), is an excellent way to build muscle, lose weight, increase your balance and coordination, and improve your overall functionality.
-Let’s look at some of these damaging weightlifting workout myths and learn some important weightlifting facts.
+Let’s look at some of these damaging myths and fallacies about weight and strength training.
+In this article, you’ll also learn some important facts about weightlifting.

 Those who really want to bulk up and get in bodybuilder shape need to commit to an aggressive and time-intensive weightlifting routine that involves lifting extremely heavy weights, eating a high-protein/low-carb diet, and relying on a big assortment of supplements.
 For everyone else, weightlifting a few times a week at heavy or moderate weights will result in a strong, well-defined physique.
 (Learn the five things you need to know to gain lean muscle.)

 In essence, the real improvements to your body happen when you’re not at the gym, which is why getting enough rest and eating a nutritious diet are so important.
 (Take a look at this infographic on the essential foods you should always stock in your kitchen.)
 It is possible to weight lift every day as long as you don’t hit the same muscle groups each time.
-However, we encourage you to take rest days and to add cardio and bodyweight workouts into your exercise routine to diversify your training.
+However, new exercisers should consider lifting two to three times a week and taking rest days between tough lifting sessions.
+On your off days, try adding cardio and bodyweight workouts into your exercise routine to diversify your training

-Again, the idea that weightlifting makes you “bulky” often leads exercisers to assume that weightlifting will make you gain weight.
+The myth that weightlifting makes you “bulky” often leads exercisers to assume that weightlifting will make you gain weight.
 The truth is that weightlifting is one of the best ways to transform your body (though the majority of weight loss comes from dialing in your nutrition).
 Since muscle weighs more than fat, you may notice the numbers on the scale going up after you start a weightlifting routine.
 Don’t let this scare you away from the barbell.

 While weightlifting can help you lose weight, the biggest benefit of strength training is the way you look and feel.